 Naxos and Amorgos

-Pavlos is 36 years old, born in Thessaloniki the 2nd largest city of Greece.
-Currently he splits his time between the Halkidiki Peninsula during the summer season and Thessaloniki during the wintertime...
+Pavlos was born in Thessaloniki, the second largest city of Greece.
+Currently he splits his time between the Halkidiki Peninsula during the summer season and Thessaloniki during the wintertime.

 Beatrice Bariletta lives in the Ossola Valley, close to Lakes Mergozzo, Maggiore and Orta at the foot of the Pennine and Lepontine Alps, with her husband and two cats.
 She loves walking, hiking, climbing, discovering and living with nature, and she feels very lucky to live in a wonderful place and to be able to share it with many different people she walks with as she works as a hiking and tour guide in this region.